forieux/udft/README.md

 ## License

-The project is licensed under the DO WHAT THE FUCK YOU WANT license.
+The code is in the public domain.